ARCHITECTURAL STRUCTURES II

 Students are introduced to the fundamentals of analysis and design of simple structural members in steel, wood and concrete.
 Basic code requirements strength, stability and serviceability are discussed.
 Both vertical and lateral loads based on ASCE-7 are considered.
 Principles of composite materials design, structural continuity, and combined stresses are covered.

-By University policy the minimum passing grade is a D (63.0).
+By University policy the minimum passing grade is a D. The highest grade recorded by the college is A.

 Lectures and Exercises

-Solutions to exercises (example problems from the text) are provided in the course pack.
-These as well as lecture slides are also available on the course web site.
+Solutions to exercises (example problems) are provided online.
+These as well as lecture slides are available on the course web site.
 In addition, the lectures will be recorded and posted to the web site.
 Students are expected to review any lectures which they miss.
-The exercises will not be collected or scored, but solutions can be discussed in the Wednesday recitation sessions or by appointment with GSIs.
+Studnets are responsable for reviewing the exercises, and the solutions can be discussed in the Wednesday recitation sessions or by appointment with GSIs.

-A set of homework problems covering the primary aspects of the course will be given to each student.
-Each student will have a unique set of problems to solve.
+A set of homework problems covering the primary aspects of the course is given to each student.
+Each student has a unique set of problems to solve.
 Students submit solutions online for scoring.
 Each problem may be worked up to 3 times (3 different data sets) for credit.
 The best score from one of the 3 trials will be recorded.
 Late problems will be penalized at -5% per day up to a maximum of -35%.
 Problems are accessed through the course web site.
 A FAQ which explains the policy concerning the problems is also posted.

 A group project to design, construct and test a compression structure (tower) will be assigned during the course.
-It will be documented with both preliminary and final reports which together count 16% of the final grade.
+It will be documented with both preliminary and final reports which together with the testing results count 250 points.

-The required text is Statics and Strength of Materials for Architecture and Building Construction by B. Onouye and K. Kane (Prentice Hall, 2012).
-A course pack with example problems is available at the TCAUP Media Center.
-Additional material will be posted to the course web site at http://www.umich.edu/~arch324 and a course CTools site.
+The text used this semester is Structures by Schodek and Bechthold.
+Some material can also be found the text used in Arch 314, Statics and Strength of Materials... by Onouye and Kane.
+Additional material will be posted to the course web site at http://www.umich.edu/~arch324 and a course Canvas site.